 - 1 tsp. unsweetened cocoa powder (optional - adds deeper color)

 - 1/4 tsp. salt

-- In a bowl, combine flour, ginger, cocoa, baking soda, cinnamon, nutmeg, and salt.
-Add to butter mixture and stir until just combined.
+- In a bowl, combine the flour, ginger, cocoa, baking soda, cinnamon, nutmeg, and salt.
+Add to the butter mixture and stir until just combined.

-- Preheat oven to 350°F. Line baking pans with parchment paper or silpat baking mats, if you want.
+- Preheat oven to 350°F. Line two or more baking pans with parchment paper or grease them generously.
 Work with one piece of dough on a generously floured surface, roll dough to about 1/4-inch-thick.
 Use cookie cutters or a sharp paring knife to cut dough into desired shapes.
-Note: If you want to use them as ornaments poke a hole through them now!]
+Note: If you want to use them as ornaments poke a hole through them now!

-- Transfer to baking sheets and bake until set, about 10 minutes.
+- Transfer the cookies to the prepared baking sheets and bake until set, about 10 minutes.
 Let sit about 5 minutes on the pans before transferring to racks to cool.
-Let cool completely before decorating, if you like.
+Let cool completely before decorating, if that's your plan.

 This dough is fairly sturdy, so feel free to combine scraps and re-roll them.